Find the Perfect Hot Tub

-People buy hot tubs for many reasons, though the most popular are:
+People buy spas for many reasons, though the most popular are:

 The primary purpose of purchasing a hot tub can help determine which type of hot tub model you need and what features you would prefer.
 Those who buy a spa for fitness purposes may need a stainless-steel model with built-in equipment.
 Others who need a hot tub for hydrotherapy might need better temperature controls and jet variety.
 So, the first step to deciding the best hot tub for you is to be clear on what features you want.